vmware/vic-product/docs/user_doc/vic_app_dev/manage_project_members.md

 **Procedure**

-1. Log in to the vSphere Integrated Containers Management Portal at https://<i>vic_appliance_address</i>:8282.
+1. Go to http://<i>vic_appliance_address</i>, click the link to **Go to the vSphere Integrated Containers Management Portal**, and enter the vCenter Server Single Sign-On credentials.

    Use an account with the system-wide Administrator role, or an account that has the Project Admin role for this project.
-If the vSphere Integrated Containers appliance uses a different port for vSphere Integrated Containers Management Portal, replace 8282 with the appropriate port.
 2. Select the **Administration** tab, click **Projects** on the left, click a project name, and click **Members**.
 3. In the list of project members, click the 3 vertical dots next to a user name and select an option.